In 1913 I had a dreadful fever. At this time Our Lord was calling me to Himself but I didn’t take notice of His voice.

 Her intimate spiritual diary

 Note: St. Teresa of the Andes had an emergency appendectomy on 28 December 1914, a procedure that entailed great risk.
 The only anesthetic available at that time was chloroform.
+Her family had to “rent a room” at the hospital.
 Because of the risk involved, Teresa approached the procedure with mixed emotions and faith: great fear, uncontrollable laughter, deep grief, boundless trust, and limitless love.

 Griffin, M D & Teresa of the Andes, S 2021, God, The Joy of My Life: A Biography of Saint Teresa of the Andes With the Saint’s Spiritual Diary, ICS Publications, Washington DC.